 Describe your first championship win with Eastern Championship Wrestling.
 How did it come about, and how did the decision come about from the planning of that match?

-It was just one of those things that happened that night, really.
+Mikey Whipwreck: It was just one of those things that happened that night.
 I didn’t know until that day, or that night rather.
-I really had no idea.
+I had no idea.
 It was just one of those matches where you are getting beat up and you must sell.
 Know what I mean?
 They just told me to sell.
 I think it was Taz that came out and distracted Pitbull.
 He made his way to the top rope or something like that and he would be working on me.
 My arm would be going over him, and I could do it that way.
-It was very, I don’t want to say anticlimactic, but there really wasn’t anything to it because the whole time I was being beaten up.
-It was definitely a really cool moment.
-It was like ‘Oh, crap I’m actually the champion after this thing’.
-It was just really cool.
+It was very, I don’t want to say anticlimactic.
+But there wasn’t anything to it because the whole time I was being beaten up.
+It was a cool moment and was like ‘Oh, crap I’m actually the champion after this thing’.
+It was just cool.

 I was just part of the business and being beaten up.
-There isn’t much different about it.
-I was still new in the business and I didn’t really know much.
+It isn’t much different about it.
+I was still new in the business and I didn’t know much.
 It was kind of one of those they mainly got a gimmick out of it.
-So, I didn’t really think that it would go anywhere.
+So, I didn’t think that it would go anywhere.
 I thought, ‘Okay I’ll have it like a show or two and then just drop it again.’
 He kept me going longer than I thought he would.
-It is definitely a cool moment though.
-Winning your first championship was definitely cool.
+It is a cool moment though.
+Winning your first championship was cool.

 The saying never put the cart before the horse tends to ring out in some instances.
 It was reported that you initially were hired as part of the ring crew but were later trained.
 How did that all come about?
 Take us through the process from ring crew to performer for you.

-As part of ECW, you were part of memorable moments and matches.
+As part of ECW, Mikey Whipwreck was part of memorable moments and matches.
 What was it do you think made fans take to you so much each time you stepped into the ring?

-I don’t know because it’s still kind of weird.
+Mikey Whipwreck: I don’t know because it’s still kind of weird.
 That crowd in Philly would like the guys that can work, the heels.
 They were the bloodthirsty hardcore fans.
 And then there is me who was not hardcore.
-I was not a good wrestler back in the day.
-I was the anti-Philadelphia guy.
+I was not a good wrestler back in the day and was the anti-Philadelphia guy.
 I just think it was the work ethic and the beating I would take.
-I think they could kind of relate a little bit.
+They could kind of relate a little bit.
 It was just being an average everyday kid, I think that was it.
-I didn’t go out there and try to be a great worker.
-I went out there to mainly get beat up.
+I didn’t go out there and try to be a great worker but to mainly get beat up.
 I think that may have been it.
 They just saw me as one of them.
 I wasn’t this larger than life type person.
 Which, I guess, part of it worked for me, and part of it worked against me.

 They say imitation is the sincerest form of flattery.
 So, to that how would you say the Whippersnapper was unlike the Stone Cold Stunner and has that conversation happened between yourself and Steve Austin?